-Jason Momoa Jokes He Wants A Cut Of Girl Scout ‘Momoa’ Cookie Sales
+Jason Momoa Jokes He Wants A Cut Of Girl Scout ‘Momoas’ Cookie Sales

 Aquaman star Jason Momoa jokes that he’s okay with an enterprising young lady using his likeness to sell Girl Scout cookies as long as he gets his cut.

 The actor says that he’s down with this arrangement as long as he gets his cut, in cookies.
-But Momoa says that he doesn’t want to be paid in Somoas, as he has another favorite.
+But Momoa says that he doesn’t want to be paid in Samoas, as he has another favorite.

 “I want the shortbread, and then you’ve got to put that in the freezer.
 That’s the best way.”

-Momoa’s wife, Lisa Bonet joked that her husband doesn’t want cookies, he just wants his cut of the profits, but the actor denies that’s the case.
+Momoa’s wife Lisa Bonet joked that her husband doesn’t want cookies, he just wants his cut of the profits, but the actor denies that’s the case.

 “No, I want my shortbread cookies!”

-Momoa and Bonet were having a great time at the Academy Awards, dressed in matching ensembles designed by the late Karl Lagerfeld reports US Weekly.
+Momoa and Bonet were having a great time at the Academy Awards dressed in matching ensembles designed by the late Karl Lagerfeld, reports Us Weekly.
 Momoa was decked out in a rose-colored velvet suit and Bonet wore a beaded gown in a similar color.

 It’s a safe bet that Momoa’s velvet suit is more comfortable than his Aquaman get-up, which the actor says was challenging to get in and out of.
 The Inquisitr reported that for the filming of Aquaman, the actor was sealed into his suit at the beginning of each day so that it would be waterproof.